b2ihealthcare/snow-owl/README.md

 ## Java

-The required JDK version is Java 7 update 55 or older.
+The required JDK version is Java 7 update 55 or later.

 ## Dev